hafen/finderquery/README.md

 The finderquery package provides utilities for building Finder queries in a simple and intuitive way.
 It also provides an API that uses these utilities as well as code for a web application that provides an interface for building a query and downloading documents.

 Note that this package is not of general use to the public.
-It is built to work against the Finder system used by EIOS.
-It is only made public to make it easier to share with EIOS, as there is nothing proprietary stored in this repository.
+It is built to work against the Finder system.
+It is only made public to make it easier to share, as there is nothing proprietary stored in this repository.

 ## Installation